molpopgen/fwdpy/README.rst

 * Update how samples are taken from populations, reflecting a bug fix in fwdpp 0.4.9 that made the Cython wrappers in this package incorrect.
-* The C++ functions for sampling from populations at regular intervals are now capable of properly checking input and throwing exceptions before entering into multi-threaded execution.
-This change allows a "single point of failure" at run-time, simplifying the Cython/Python layer.
-The corresponding Cython wrappers were marked "except +" accordingly.

 0.0.3
 -----------------